|A fantastic day for both of us. Yesterday, we were before the world-renowned “Treasury” in Petra.|

 |Looking up is more of nature’s wonders; we were enthralled.|

 |At last!
 The Treasury!
 This sight made us gasp with our hearts pounding wildly, less from the walk, more from sheer joy!|

-Part 2 of our amazing expedition will continue tomorrow.
-With the poor Internet connection while out to sea, it has taken over an hour of online time, posting these photos.
-We’ll try to post some links about the history of Petra as well but we’re having difficulty bringing up web pages.
+Part 2 of our fantastic expedition will continue tomorrow.
+With a poor Internet connection while out to sea, posting these photos has taken over an hour of online time.
+We’ll try to post some links about the history of Petra as well, but we’re having difficulty bringing up web pages.